adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

 **And the winner is...** (not really) [latentflip-test](https://www.npmjs.com/package/latentflip-test?activeTab=versions) at version `1000000000000000000.1000000000000000000.1000000000000000000`.
 And no, there haven't actually been one quintillion major versions of this package published.
 Disappointing, I know.

-Well, I feel like that shouldn't count.
+Okay, I feel like that shouldn't count.
 I think we can do better and find a "real" package that actually follows semantic versioning.
 I think a better question to ask is this:

 **For packages that _follow semantic versioning_, which package has the _largest number_ from `<major>.<minor>.<patch>` in _any_ of its versions?**